robertmotr/pixelify/README.md

 Image processor that applies filters to images using CUDA.

 # TODO:
-- rewrite kernel to be speedy using shared memory + double parallelizing filter/image iteration
-- rewrite kernel to comply to real world kernel conventions and use floats
 - basically just rewrite kernel from scratch, not sustainable
 - add multiple filter passes option
 - add pixel inspector